What is functional nutrition?

 Functional nutrition practitioners use unique systems and models in practice -for example, the functional medicine matrix.
 The matrix is made up of various sections, each of which addresses factors that contribute to your health.

 The 5-R protocol is another common tool used by functional nutritional practitioners.
 This protocol is defined by the following steps: remove, replace, repopulate, repair, and rebalance.
-It describes the way in which the practitioner would study and treat a person with gastrointestinal issues.
+It describes the way in which a functional nutrition practitioner would study and treat a person with gastrointestinal issues.

 If you are interested in getting a consult with a functional nutrition practitioner, there a few places you can look.
-There are independent dieticians that are experts in functional nutrition as well as groups that use functional medicine.
+There are independent dieticians that are experts in functional nutrition as well as groups that use functional medicine, including functional nutrition.

 Centers for wellness may be another good place to look.
-When you are looking for these specific services, check out testimonials from other patients to see what you can expect.
+When you are looking for functional nutrition services, check out testimonials from other patients to see what you can expect.

-When you meet with a practitioner, feel free to ask any questions you may have.
+When you meet with a functional nutrition practitioner, feel free to ask any questions you may have.
 They can walk you through the testing and treatment processes.

 What Are You Waiting For?